Updated: March 17, 2026

 The Euribor rate, which is the main influencer behind variable mortgage rates in Portugal, has shown a consistent downward trend in 2025, reaching lows not seen since late 2022.
 This directly translates to more affordable variable-rate mortgages and has also put downward pressure on fixed rates.

 The European Central Bank’s recent interest rate cut in June 2025 (to two percent) follows this trend, easing mortgage repayments and increasing purchasing power.
-Looking ahead, mortgage rates in Portugal are expected to keep falling until 2026, but more slowly.
+Looking ahead, mortgage rates in Portugal are expected to keep falling by the end of 2026, but more slowly.

 For foreign buyers, Portuguese banks offer mortgages that are highly accessible, generally offering loan-to-value (LTV) ratios of 60 to 80 percent for non-residents, and even higher (up to 90 percent) for residents.
 These favorable terms are another advantage of buying property in Portugal in 2025.

-Looking at the prices, interest rates, and sales trends in Portugal’s market above, it’s easy to get caught up in the numbers without focusing on the broader picture.
+Looking at Portugal house prices, interest rates, and sales trends in the real estate market above, it’s easy to get caught up in the numbers without focusing on the broader picture.

 However, understanding the forces at play behind Portugal’s thriving property market is crucial for any potential buyer.